clclab/elm-labs/_sources/Bioacoustics_in_Praat.rst

 .. admonition:: Exercise 16

     - To verify your identifications, extract each phoneme into a separate Praat object.
-Select the phoneme in the sound signal (you can either drag in the waveform or in the spectrogram), and click *File > Extract selected sound (preserve times)*.
+Select the phoneme in the sound signal (you can either drag in the waveform or in the spectrogram), and click *Sound > Extract selected sound (preserve times)*.
 This will create a new Praat object, "untitled".
 Use the rename button to rename it "s", "l", "i" or "t" to help you remember which phoneme it contains.
     - Create a spectrum (not a spectrogram) object for the /s/ (*fricative*) and /i/ (*vowel*) sound and compare the two.
     - Now compare the /s/ and /i/ spectrums to the corresponding part of the spectrogram for slit.